United Kingdom by-election records: Most candidates

 Under current UK electoral law there is no upper or lower limit for candidature numbers, with the only required stipulation being the valid nomination of ten electors from the constituency.
 By-elections often attract "fringe" or novelty candidates, single-issue candidates, or independents.
 As with nominations in a general election, candidates must pay a £500 deposit, which is only refunded if the candidate wins 5% of the votes cast.

 All by-elections with more than ten candidates are listed.
 Elections are listed in alphabetical order.
 Those that created a new record number appear in bold.

-In 2017, the countermanded poll in Manchester Gorton had 11 candidates.